 Failing to pay your toll

 You have 30 days to pay your tolls from the date on your mailed invoice.
 After 30 days, interest will accrue daily on the outstanding balance at a rate of 19% per year, compounded monthly.
-It is also important to note that overdue accounts are not eligible to receive a combined bill for travel on the Golden Ears Bridge.

-Once your toll debt reaches more than $25 and has been outstanding for more than 90 days, your account will be designated as Refuse to Issue (RTI).
+Once your toll debt has been outstanding for more than 90 days, your account will be designated as Refuse to Issue (RTI).
 ICBC will then be notified, and you will be unable to renew your driver's licence or purchase car insurance for any vehicle registered under your account until the toll debt and any additional fees have been paid in full.
 This includes an additional $20 Processing Fee that will be charged to your TReO account if it is designated as Refuse to Issue.

 If you co-own a vehicle, or share insurance or a TReO account, your outstanding tolls can affect other drivers linked to your account.
 If your account is designated as Refuse to Issue those drivers will be unable to renew their licence or insurance until your debt and any other outstanding TReO tolls have been paid in full.